 Let me begin by saying that I love my neighborhood.
-Northeast Minneapolis is the "Arts District" of Minneapolis, a neighborhood full of restaurants, bars, art studios, live music, sidewalks and trees and people walking their dogs and cats lurking in windows, smoking cigarettes.
+Northeast Minneapolis is the arts district of Minneapolis, a neighborhood full of restaurants, bars, art studios, live music, sidewalks and trees, people walking their dogs and cats lurking in windows, smoking cigarettes.

 And sometimes, sometimes there are some real freaks as well.
 Remind me to tell you about Stephanie, the Tattooed Lady.
-She would like to sit next to you at the bar, bemoaning the fact that the tattoos on her face have seriously impeded her ability to get a job.
+She would like to sit next to you at the bar, bemoaning the fact that the tattoos on her face have made finding a job really hard.

 Lousy establishment!
 The Man is keeping her down!